developer-zebra/developer-zebra-site/src/enterprise-keyboard/3-2/guide/deploy/index.md

 * The layout definition file must be stored in the `/enterprise/device/settings/ekb/config/` folder on the device.
 * **Do NOT deploy empty key layout files**; they can cause Enterprise Keyboard to behave unpredictably.
 * **The "Switch-Scan" Press Action sometimes displays a layout *other* than the expected EKB "scan" layout**.
-* **When using DataWedge to switch layouts**, the EKB fixed layout is sometimes shown briefly until the selected layout is displayed.
+* **When using DataWedge to switch layouts**, the EKB fixed layout is sometimes shown briefly or until the focus changes again.
-* **EKB settings and functions such as spelling suggestion are inoperable** when custom layouts are used.
+* **When custom layouts are displayed, <u>all EKB settings, preferences and functions are suspended</u>**.
 <!-- once confirmed by eng, copy last two above to usage notes on about page and elsewhere -->

 -----